robocorp/example-mfa-otp/README.md

 The common setup flow is as follows:
 1. Login into the web platform as usual, then go to security settings and register a new authenticator app (as you normally do with Google Authenticator or Authy).
-2. Proceed through out the instructions and chose "different auth app" if such option is available.
+2. Proceed throughout the instructions and chose "different auth app" if such option is available.
 3. You'll get to a QR code which contains a secret key.
 Obtain the secret and store that securely into the Vault.